What Is A Personal Loan Origination Fee And Can I Avoid Paying It?

 When Do You Pay An Origination Fee?

 Origination fees for personal loans are typically paid upfront when you receive the loan.
-However, this will vary from lender to lender as some may add this fee to the balance of the loan.
+However, this will vary from lender to lender.
+Some lenders may add these fees to the balance of the loan, for example.

-Typically, the origination fee for a personal loan will run between 1% and 10% of the loan amount, while a typical mortgage fee runs between 0.05% and 1%.
+Generally, the origination fee for a personal loan will be 1% – 10% of the loan amount.
+By comparison, a typical mortgage fee is in the 0.05% – 1% range.
 Some underwriting fees are negotiable, but you’ll likely have to pay a higher interest rate on the loan in return.

 Origination fees will vary by lender, and each lender will base its fee on factors such as the amount you’re requesting, the length of the loan term, your credit score and credit history, your reason for borrowing and other distinguishing factors.

-At Rocket LoansSM, origination fees run between 1% and 6% for personal loans, and we publish all personal loan fees upfront.
+At Rocket Loans, origination fees are up to 9% for personal loans, and we publish all personal loan fees upfront.

-Can I Avoid Paying The Origination Fee Upfront?
+Can You Avoid Paying An Origination Fee Upfront?

-Sometimes you can avoid paying the origination fee upfront by bundling it into your monthly payment.
+You can sometimes avoid paying the origination fee upfront by bundling it into your monthly payment.
 Many lenders add this administrative fee to the balance, in which case borrowers must pay interest on the fees as well as the loan amount.
 This will cost borrowers more in the long run than making a one-time payment.

 For this reason, lenders that market loans to consumers must disclose the annual percentage rate, or APR, of their loans.
 The APR calculates the true cost of borrowing by including both fees and interest.
-Seeking the lowest APR is one way of ensuring that you’re charged fairly for the loan.
+Seeking the lowest APR is one way to ensure you’re charged fairly for the loan.

+In most cases, you can’t have an origination fee waived.
 The lender charges the origination fee to borrowers to recoup the advance it gave you toward its expenses.
-With personal loans being a form of unsecured debt, origination fees not only help pay for servicing the loan, but they also cushion the blow in circumstances where borrowers default on their personal loan.
+With personal loans typically being a form of unsecured debt, origination fees not only help pay for servicing the loan, but they also cushion the blow in circumstances where borrowers default on their personal loan.

-For borrowers who are seeking a large loan and have excellent credit scores and steady high income, some lenders may agree to waive the fee, if asked.
+For borrowers who are seeking a large loan and have an excellent credit score and income that’s steady and high, some lenders may agree to waive the fee, if asked.
 In some cases, lenders may also waive fees if the borrower has a business that generates enough revenue for the lender to waive the fee as a courtesy.
 Some traditional banks and credit unions don’t charge origination fees at all.

 Getting a personal loan has never been easier.